top of page

 It is this process that I want to explore today, as it forms a key part of my job as a digital marketeer.
 It is part of the job where it is common to take two steps forward, then one back, as you navigate through potentially biased data sets (Why, for example, did everyone search for a local cleaner in early Feb?
 Were they interested in getting the bedrooms all tidied up before Valentine’s Day?
 Or was it, perhaps, that the Christmas credit card bill had been paid down?), changes in platform processes (last year it was Twitter, this year I’m looking at you Google!), client requests (we want a cute mascot on our homepage to represent our chat bot!), and dozens, indeed hundreds of other elements that can affect traffic volume and cost, and user behaviour when they finally get dragged through to your landing page, kicking and screaming, cursing and spitting!

 Phew!
 That was a long sentence.
 But it illustrates my point.
-The magic of a digital marketeer in harassing science and art whilst bobbing around like a cork on ever changing tides is not to be dismissed.
+The magic of a digital marketeer in harnessing science and art whilst bobbing around like a cork on ever changing tides is not to be dismissed.

 And whilst some things are beyond our control, we permanently need to iterate our marketing to test it to make sure it is delivering the best results we can.
 Or, to quote the most common and frustrating request on any marketing job role and which is a tick-box exercise for managers, and one which I can guarantee has never been met by anyone: “To maximise ROI.”